Mechanical-Advantage/ZumoTraining/01-StartYourEngines/README.md

 * You must have set up your VSCode IDE with Arduino.
 You can do so by following these instructions for [Mac](https://docs.google.com/presentation/d/1cyeOuGeWGI4tj6PQgyC6Zz0o6Nv5z3nh0UwPVeGp7-I/edit?usp=sharing) or [Windows](https://docs.google.com/presentation/d/1y6T2atl-b8Y2t-8qAfPKwe7EO9_AVQGZKfdK217bZew/edit?usp=sharing).

-* If you are new to programming or Arduino specifically, we recommend checking out some of these resouces:
+* If you are new to programming or Arduino specifically, we recommend checking out these resouces:

-    * Alex's fantastic Arduino tutorial

-    * Victoria's fabulous C++ tutorial

-    * Fred's outstanding Arduino challenges
+    * https://www.learn-c.org/en/Welcome - This tutorial provides an introduction to C, the language we will use to program the Zumos.
+It includes a series of escalating challenges that you can try in your browser.
+We recommend completing the section "Learn the Basics" but "Advanced" will go beyond the scope of our program.

+    * https://www.tutorialspoint.com/arduino/index.htm - This provides an introduction to Arduino specifically, the board which powers the Zumo.
+This site contains a large amount of information - don't worry about understanding everything.

 ## Challenge